scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 ```

 * `amount` is the amount of nAVAX to send.
 * `to` is the address on the X-Chain to send the AVAX to.
-Do not include `X-` in the address.
 * `username` is the user sending the AVAX and paying the transaction fee.
 * `password` is `username`'s password.
 * `txID` is the ID of this transaction.